Broadcast Media Production, Television Area of Concentration

 Upon completion of this program a student will be able to:

-- Record Professional Video and audio in studio and on location with various professional cameras, microphones, lights and recording devices.
+- Successfully record video and audio in studio and on location with various professional cameras, microphones, lights and recording devices.

-- Write successfully for broadcast and new media to engage, inform or entertain based on audience research.
+- Write content for broadcast and new media to engage, inform or entertain based on audience research.

 - Produce and edit professional segments and programs of various lengths for the television & media production industry and demonstrate this proficiency through a professional portfolio.